hughleo/protractor-workshop/README.md

 * Clone or download [Angular Realworld Example App](https://github.com/hughleo/angular-realworld-example-app)
 * Clone or download [Springboot Realworld Example App](https://github.com/hughleo/spring-boot-realworld-example-app)

+## NOTICE: IF you are behind a corporate proxy, please see section below to allow the following installs and builds to work

 ## For the Spring Boot app:

 * Mac: ./gradlew bootRun
-* Windows: gradlew bootRun
+* Windows: gradle bootRun

 ## For the Angular UI:

+* On the command line:-
+* Install the Angular CLI: `npm install -g @angular/cli`
-Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally, then run `npm install` to resolve all dependencies (might take a minute).
+* Run `npm install` to resolve all dependencies (might take a minute)

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+* If this doesn't work: perform the following steps:
+* add `%USERPROFILE%\AppData\Roaming\npm` to the end of your Path
+* Then run `npm run ng serve`

+## For protractor:
+* Install protractor globally: `npm install -g protractor`
+* Run WebDriver manager update: `webdriver-manager update`

+## Running your first test

+* Sign up as a new user (at `http://localhost:4200/`) using a dummy email and password
+* Add this email and password to params section of protractor.conf.js
+* In command line, run protractor protractor.conf.js

 ## Proxy settings: